Identity Graph Data: Best Identity Graph Datasets & Databases

 You can get Identity Graph Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical Identity Graph Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time Identity Graph Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to Identity Graph Data?

-Identity Graph Data is similar to Cross-Device Identity Data.
-These data categories are commonly used for Advertising and Identity Graph Data analytics.
+Identity Graph Data is similar to Address Data, Phone Number Data, Cross-Device Identity Data, MAID - Hashed Email Data, and Identity Linkage Data.
+These data categories are commonly used for Advertising and Identity Resolution.

 What are the most common use cases for Identity Graph Data?

 The top use cases for Identity Graph Data are Advertising, Identity Resolution, and Data Onboarding.